Syrian rebels fight unwanted battle with Kurds

 “Our demand is for the Kurdish militants to move off of this mountain, and to guarantee us safe passage through their areas,” Hamadeh said.
 “The Kurds have not yet responded.”

-The internecine conflict between rebels and Kurds risks further drawing in Syria’s neighbours.
+The internecine conflict between rebels and Kurds risks further drawing in Syria’s neighbors.
 Growing Kurdish assertiveness could leave parts of northern Syria under the control of the Turkish PKK.

 Basel, a 23-year-old fighter in jeans and carrying a Kalashnikov, is one of many Kurdish rebels now on the mountain fighting fellow Kurds.